Hillsboro’s Dependable Deck Installer — Owner on Every Job, Properly Flashed & Built Tough

 Why Hillsboro Decks Need Attention Now

-Hillsboro's 1990s–2000s housing expansion produced a large number of decks built to older construction standards — particularly at the ledger connection, where proper through-wall flashing was often omitted.
-These decks are now 25–35 years old and entering their natural failure cycle.
+Hillsboro's 1990s and early 2000s residential boom produced a large number of homes with attached decks built to the construction standards of that era — which frequently omitted through-wall ledger flashing.
+Those decks are now 25–35 years old and entering their natural failure cycle.

 What VResh Actually Does on a Hillsboro Deck Project